JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240423/report_analysis_of_districts_cost_analyses_20240423.md

 |Walla Walla|Dixie|Enrichment|50|D|

 The rubrics are described below.
-Possible points: 100
+Possible score: 100

 For Bonds and Levies: